LiteObject/chrome-lan-share/README.md

 - If the side panel is closed, the WebRTC connection tears down just like closing the popup would.
 - You can toggle the panel from the extension icon or via Chrome's side panel shortcut (`Ctrl+Shift+.` / `Cmd+Shift+.`) and selecting **Chrome LAN Share** from the drop-down.

+### File Transfers
+- Click **Send File** to pick a file; progress appears directly beneath the button.
+- A **Cancel Transfer** button shows while you are sending, and a **Cancel Receive** button appears while you are receiving—use these to safely abort stalled transfers.
+- When a file finishes downloading, the receiver gets a link (e.g. “Download example.zip”).
+Click it to trigger Chrome's download prompt; extensions cannot auto-save files.
+- Only one outgoing transfer per browser runs at a time.
+You can still exchange uploads simultaneously (each peer sending one file).

 ## How It Works: WebRTC & SDP

 This extension is built on two core web technologies: **WebRTC** and **SDP**.